Middlesex: Creation of Greater London

 The population of inner London (then the County of London) declined after its creation in 1889 as more residents moved into the outer suburbs.
 In the interwar years, suburban London expanded further, with improvement and expansion of public transport, and the setting up of new industries.

 After the Second World War, from 1951 to 1961, the populations of the administrative county of London and of inner Middlesex were in steady decline, with population growth continuing in the outer parts of Middlesex.
 According to the 1961 census, Ealing, Enfield, Harrow, Hendon, Heston & Isleworth, Tottenham, Wembley, Willesden and Twickenham had each reached a population greater than 100,000, which would normally have entitled each of them to seek county borough status.
 If this status were to be granted to all those boroughs, it would mean that the population of the administrative county of Middlesex would be reduced by over half, to just under one million.

-Evidence submitted to the Royal Commission on Local Government in Greater London included a recommendation to divide Middlesex into two administrative counties of North Middlesex and West Middlesex.
+Evidence submitted to the Royal Commission on Local Government in Greater London (1957–1960) included a recommendation to divide Middlesex into two administrative counties of North Middlesex and West Middlesex.
 However, the commission instead proposed abolition of the county and merging of the boroughs and districts.
 This was enacted by Parliament as the London Government Act 1963, which came into force on 1 April 1965.

 The Act abolished the administrative counties of Middlesex and London.
 The Administration of Justice Act 1964 abolished the Middlesex magistracy and lieutenancy, and altered the jurisdiction of the Central Criminal Court.

 New London boroughs from former London CC area

-Eighteen of London County Council Metropolitan Boroughs were part of the ancient county of Middlesex.
+Eighteen of the London County Council Metropolitan Boroughs were part of the ancient county of Middlesex.
 In 1965 these merged to form seven of the twelve current boroughs of Inner London: